Meekdavid/PaySummary_DayForce/README.md

    ```bash
    dotnet run
    ```
-2. Use the API to upload timecard and rate table data and generate pay summaries.
+2. Use the API to generate pay summaries.

 ### Sample Input
 #### Timecard Data: